Welcome to Zealots of Zaldar

 Thrown Potions and Fragile Items: Potions, flasks, and other fragile items shatter on impact at the space where they land, whether or not the throw was on target.

-To perform a Trip:
+To perform a Trip / Shove:

 ( Add any relevant Defense modifiers to this roll.